MicroVentures Logo MicroVentures Logo MicroVentures Logo MicroVentures Logo

 Invest in Startups without Being Accredited

-With recent buzz surrounding SPACs versus IPOs, you might be wondering how to invest in companies before they go public.
+As investing in startups becomes more popularized, you might be wondering if the average investor can invest in companies before they go public.
 Although late-stage pre-IPO investment offerings are generally available only to accredited investors, Regulation Crowdfunding offerings give more individuals the opportunity to invest in startups without being accredited.
-If you want to jump in on early-stage investing, keep reading to learn more.
+If you want to jump in on early-stage investing, keep reading to learn more about non-accredited investing options.

-Generally, you qualify as an accredited investor if your net worth or income meet the following:
+Generally, an individual qualifies as an accredited investor if you meet the following criteria:

 • Your earned income exceeded $200,000 (or $300,000 together with a spouse or spousal equivalent) in each of the prior two years, and you reasonably expect the same for the current year, OR

-• You have a net worth over $1 million, either alone or together with a spouse or spousal equivalent (excluding the value of your primary residence).
+• You have a net worth over $1 million, either alone or together with a spouse or spousal equivalent (excluding the value of your primary residence), OR

 Are You an Accredited Investor Under the SEC’s Updated Definition?